-This includes publically announcing anything such as bank account, social security (e.g. national identity numbers), and credit card numbers.
-If you find that your personal information is being shared online there are ways to get it taken down by contacting the owner of a given site and request they remove the info.
+This includes publicly announcing anything such as bank account, social security (e.g. national identity numbers), and credit card numbers.
+If you find that your personal information is being posted online without your permission, there are ways to get it taken down by contacting the owner of the site and requesting they remove the info.
 If your info is dumped on social media you can report the post or contact the site directly and request it be removed.
 Most will comply since they don’t want to face any lawsuits nor do they want their website’s rank to be demoted in the search engines.
 If this is a website and there is no contact information you may have to resort to contacting the hosting company of the website.
 You do that by Googling the words: WHOIS and the website’s URL.
 If you can’t find the name of the owner, you will most likely find the host company.
 Feel free to shoot off an email to them requesting the removal of the content.

 Now let’s say you’ve completed these steps and the information is still appearing in search results, even days after the content was taken down.
 Did you know you can request that companies such as Google and Bing take it down from their search engine?
 Below is a list on where to find that information:

 Information like your address, phone number, and names of your family members are freely available online on sites such as; FamilyTreeNow.com as well as Spokeo and the search engines like Google and Bing can do very little about that.
 Data is a big business and many times it’s being scraped by various corporations you’re doing business with such as credit card companies, social media sites, and retailers so it’s nearly impossible to remove those things completely from the internet.
 If you really want to find out how much of your data is floating around in cyberspace just Google your name as well as your city then see what pops up.
 Fortunately, most sites allow you to request the removal of information but you do have to contact them directly or fill out forms.